Secure CheckoutPersonal information is secured with SSL technology.

-Seven Deadliest Microsoft Attacks explores some of the deadliest attacks made against Microsoft software and networks: attacks against Windows passwords; (ii) escalation attacks; (iii) stored procedure attacks; (iv) mail service attacks; (v) client-side ActiveX and macro attacks; (vi) Web service attacks; and (vii) multi-tier attacks.
+The book consists of seven chapters that cover the seven deadliest attacks against Microsoft software and networks: attacks against Windows passwords; escalation attacks; stored procedure attacks; mail service attacks; client-side ActiveX and macro attacks; Web service attacks; and multi-tier attacks.
 Each chapter provides an overview of a single Microsoft software product, how it is used, and some of the core functionality behind the software.
-Additionally, each chapter explores the anatomy of attacks against the software; the dangers of an attack; and possible defenses to help prevent the attacks described in the scenarios.
+Furthermore, each chapter explores the anatomy of attacks against the software, the dangers of an attack, and possible defenses to help prevent the attacks described in the scenarios.

 Information security professionals of all levels; Micosoft admins; recreational hackers